Shasta Wildlife

 Ducks/Geese

 Waterfowl is a term that refers to ducks, geese, and swans.
-If you have found an injured duck or goose, please place it in a box in a warm dark place and call LeeAnne with Haven Wildcare at 530-941-2125 or 530-223-2553.
+If you have found an injured duck or goose, please place it in a box in a warm dark place and call Shasta Wildlife at 530-365-9453.
 If you have found baby ducks or geese that you think have been orphaned, please take some time to determine if the parents are still around.
-If you gather up the ducklings or goslings, please place them in a box, but before you put them in a warm dark place and call LeeAnn with Haven Wildcare, give them a few minutes to make some noise and see if the mother comes to their calls.
+If you gather up the ducklings or goslings, please place them in a box, but before you put them in a warm dark place, give them a few minutes to make some noise and see if the mother comes to their calls.
 If the mother is present, please return them to her immediately.
-If there is no sign of parents around, call LeeAnne.
+If there is no sign of parents around.
 Most importantly with baby ducks and geese, PLEASE KEEP THEM WARM.
-We all like our air conditioned cars in the summer, but cold temperatures on those babies can mean the difference of survival or death, so please keep them warm until you can get them to LeAnn.
+We all like our air conditioned cars in the summer, but cold temperatures on those babies can mean the difference of survival or death, so please keep them warm.

 While our Center is closed you can leave a message at 530-365-9453 as calls are monitored every 2 hours during the off-season from 8am to 8pm.